-When you experience a multiple sclerosis relapse (also known as an exacerbation or flare-up), it's because new damage in your brain or spinal cord disrupts nerve signals.
+When you experience a multiple sclerosis relapse (also known as an exacerbation or flare-up), it's because new damage in the brain or spinal cord disrupts nerve signals.
 That's why you might notice new symptoms or the return of old symptoms.
 A true relapse lasts more than 24 hours and happens at least 30 days after any previous relapses.
 Relapses vary in length, severity, and symptoms.
-Over time, your symptoms should improve.
+Over time, symptoms should improve.
 Many people recover from their relapses without treatment.

 If your vision is blurred or you're seeing double, you could be starting to relapse.
 Some people also lose their depth or color perception as the optic nerve becomes inflamed.
 Taking a hot shower or bath or having a viral infection like the flu can sometimes trigger vision problems, but these are only temporary and should go away within a day.